-

 - Custom-made to your specs

-40x60 Metal Building Kit Features
+40x60 Steel Building Kit Features

-Standard 40x60 metal building kits include all primary and secondary steel framing, PBR metal roof and wall panels, and all fasteners and sealants.
+Standard 40x60 building kits include all primary and secondary steel framing, PBR metal roof and wall panels, and all fasteners and sealants.
 You then decide how you want to customize the base building kit with door, window placement, and dimensions tailored to your specific needs.

 40x60 Shop